collective-soundworks/soundworks/README.md

   enter(client) {
     super.enter(client); // call base class constructor (don't forget this)

-    // Send a play message to all other clients client.broadcast('performance:play');
+    // Send a 'play' message to all other clients client.broadcast('performance:play');
   }